RUTUJA-8397/RUTUJA-8397.github.io/docs /index.md

 hide:
   - toc
   - navigation
-# IT Infrastructure & DevOps — PG‑DITISS Aug 2025
+# IT Infrastructure & Management and DevOps — PGCP‑ITISS
 ---
-# 🚀 PG-DITISS: IT Infrastructure & DevOps
+# 🚀 PGCP-ITISS: IT Infrastructure & Management and DevOps

 ---

 ## 🌐 About the Course
-The **Post Graduate Diploma in IT Infrastructure & Systems Security (PG-DITISS)** blends **theory, labs, and real-world simulations** to prepare you for the rapidly evolving world of **cloud, data centers, and DevOps practices**.
+The **Post Graduate Certificate Programme in IT Infrastructure Systems & Security (PGCP-ITISS)** blends **theory, labs, and real-world simulations** to prepare you for the rapidly evolving world of **cloud, data centers, and DevOps practices**.

 Think of this course not as a classroom, but as your onboarding at **TechOps Inc.** – a fictional tech company where you’ll play the role of a **DevOps Engineer, Cloud Architect, or System Administrator**.
 You’ll solve real challenges, build scalable systems, and automate workflows — just like in industry.